 The discount rate used to measure the total pension liability for the current year was 6.9 percent.
-The discount rate for the prior year was 7.2 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the contractually required rates, as actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Port's Proportionate Share of the Net Pension Liability (Asset) to Changes in the Discount Rate
+Sensitivity of the Port's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate